 The composition, demography, and structure of forests in eastern North America have changed continuously over the last millennium, driven by human land use [1–5] and climate variability [6–9].
 While human effects have been a component of these systems for millenia, the EuroAmerican settlement and industrialization period have increased anthropogenic effects by orders of magnitude [10–12].
 Legacies of post-settlement land use in the upper Midwest [13] and elsewhere have been shown to persist at local and regional scales [5,14,15], and nearly all North American forests have been affected by the intensification of land use in the past three centuries.
 Hence, contemporary ecological processes in North American forests integrate the anthropogenic impacts of the post-EuroAmerican period and natural influences at decadal to centennial scales.

 At a regional scale many forests in the upper Midwest (i.e., Minnesota, Wisconsin and Michigan) now have decreased species richness and functional diversity relative to forests of the pre-EuroAmerican settlement (hereafter pre-settlement) period [16–18] due to near complete logging.
 For example, forests in Wisconsin are in a state of regrowth, with an unfilled carbon sequestration potential of 69 TgC [19] as a consequence of these extensive land cover conversions and subsequent partial recovery following abandonment of farm lands in the 1930s.
+But while regional patterns may establish themselves across the midwest, the range of ecozones and patterns of land use in space and time result in both broad spatial patterns, but also significant local to regional variation.
+For example, while fire suppression occurred throughout the region effects of suppression have and will continue to manifest themselves differently depending on the historical vegetation and biophysical characteristics of the site or region.

 Legacies of land use are unavoidable at regional scales [20].
 Under intensive land use change the natural processes of secession, senescense and the replacement of tree species in forests may be masked, or heavily modified by historically recent land use change.
 Broad-scale land use change can result in changes to forest structure and species pools that may result in non-stationarity within ecosystems that may not be apparent on the relatively narrow time scales at which ecology traditionally operates [21], meaning chronosequences may not be sufficeint to understand shifts in structure and composition.
 There is a history of recolonization of forested landscapes following agricultural clearance in the upper Midwest [22], pointing to the importance of understanding ecological trajectories and land use legacies in understanding modern forest dynamics [20].
-Cramer et al. [23] point to the literature of succession theory to indicate the likelihood that many old fields will return to a 'natural' state, but point out that recovery is not universal.
+Cramerel al..
+[23] point to the literature of succession theory to indicate the likelihood that many old fields will return to a 'natural' state, but point out that recovery is not universal.
 In particular, intense fragmentation of the landscape can deplete the regional species pool, leading to failures of recruitment that would favor species with longer distance seed dispersersal [24].
 In the upper Midwest long seed dispersal would favor species such as poplar (Populus sp.), white birch (Betula papyrifera) and some maple species (Acer sp.), at the expense of large-seeded species such as walnut (Juglans sp.), oak (Quercus sp.) and others.